 Like I said, Google’s Algorithm places significant weight on the quality and quantity of backlinks that are pointing to your site.

-Backlinks are simply hyperlinks from another site to your site.
+Backlinks are simply hyperlinks from another site to yours.

 I can’t emphasize this enough: most SEOs and entrepreneurs do not take backlinking seriously enough.
 In my opinion, it is the #1 way to increase your organic traffic.

 If you want to rank for your target keywords, you must have links from authoritative sites to your domain (note: it’s even better if the backlinks are to the specific page you want to rank).